Screening method. The difference between a regular ultrasound and screening. Explanation of screening for congenital hypothyroidism

 • Cervical smear and breast examination in women.

-The list of analyzes may include other studies if there are deviations in the patient's health condition.
-The screening is summed up by the therapist, who looks at the tests in a complex, and diagnoses the presence or absence of latent diseases and the general condition of the body.
-As a result of preventive measures, it is possible to detect diseases at the earliest stages, and monitor the health of not only each patient, but also the entire population.
+The list of tests may include other studies if there are deviations in the patient’s health condition.
+The screening is summed up by a therapist who looks at the tests as a whole and makes a diagnosis of the presence or absence hidden diseases And general condition body.
+As a result preventive measures acceptance It is possible to detect diseases at the earliest stages, and monitor the health status of not only each patient, but also the entire population.

 Screening during pregnancy

-If the medical examination of the population is a new event, and not every person goes through it on time, then during pregnancy, doctors recommend passing all tests to all expectant mothers without exception.
-The examination includes a blood test and an ultrasound scan, and often this is enough to accurately determine the gestational age, weight and size of the child, its growth rate and developmental pathologies, if any.
-The most important is the screening of the first trimester, during which several serious diseases can be identified that are incompatible with the further development of the fetus and pose a threat to the mother's life.
+If medical examination of the population is a new event, and not every person undergoes it on time, then during pregnancy doctors recommend that all expectant mothers, without exception, undergo all tests.
+The examination includes a blood test and ultrasound, and often this is enough to accurately determine the gestational age, the weight and size of the child, its growth rate and developmental pathologies, if any.
+The most important screening is considered to be the first trimester, during which several serious diseases that are incompatible with further development fetus and pose a threat to the life of the mother.

 • Ultrasound examination of the fetus and uterine cavity;

-• Blood test of a woman for the level of chorionic gonadotropin and pregnancy-associated protein-A.
+• Testing a woman's blood level human chorionic gonadotropin and pregnancy-associated protein-A.

 The first stage is ultrasound diagnostics.
-It allows you to trace the development of pregnancy in the early stages, determine an ectopic, frozen or multiple pregnancy, and identify abnormalities in the development of the fetus.
+It already allows early stages track the development of pregnancy, identify ectopic, frozen or multiple pregnancies, and identify abnormalities in the development of the fetus.

-A study is carried out at the 11-13th obstetric week of pregnancy, since at a later or earlier date the test will be less informative.
+The study is carried out at 11-13 obstetric weeks of pregnancy, since at a later or earlier date the test will be less informative.

 Ultrasound diagnostics of the uterine cavity of a pregnant woman allows you to determine:

-• The exact gestational age is up to one day;
+• Exact gestational age up to one day;

 • Condition of the cervix and uterine cavity;